ComputingMQ/interestBasedProgramming/README.md

 6 domains

-X 12 primary topics across the two languages
+X 6 primary topics (since stage 1 is Python, and then Java)

 X 10 questions (on an average) each